GMT351-group-13/FINAL-PROJ/README.md

 - `Admin.html`, `Login.html`, `Register.html`: Pages for user and admin login forms.
 - `EditUser.vue`: A Vue.js component for updating user information.
 - `admin-panel_vue`: A Vue.js interface for admin users to perform CRUD operations on the database.
-- `log-reg`: Scripts for user registration, login, and admin login functionalities.
 - `routers`: The main JavaScript file containing HTTP methods and handling frontend interactions.
+Scripts for user registration, login, and admin login functionalities.
 - `.gitignore`: Configuration file to facilitate collaborative development and deployment.

 ## Installation